vyomasystems-lab/challenges-rajesh0therascal/level1_design1/README.md

-# Adder Design Verification
+# Multiplexer Design Verification

 The verification environment is setup using [Vyoma's UpTickPro](https://vyomasystems.com) provided for the hackathon.

+Gitpod ID is in the below image

 ![Alt text]( ../assets/GitpodID.png "Gitpod ID")

 ## Verification Environment

-The [CoCoTb](https://www.cocotb.org/) based Python test is developed as explained.
  The test drives inputs to the Design Under Test Multiplexer which takes in 5-bit select input *sel* and channel inputs *inp0 : inp 30* gives 2-bit output *out*

 The values are assigned to the input port using
 ```